azamtoiri/Account-Creator/Readme.md

 #### `DOESN'T WORK NOW`
 #### `NEED TO FIND HOW TO BYPASS PROTECTION OF GOOGLE FOR PHONE NUMBER`
+if you know how to bypass it, please go fork it and make a pull request
 ___

 ### _Setup_